-If you believe you might have coronavirus, you should follow the instructions of public health officials in your area.
+If you believe you might have coronavirus, you should follow the instructions of public health officials in your area to obtain testing.

 For up-to-date and accurate information about the development of the public health situation, be sure to follow sources of information you can trust.
 We suggest the following:

 During a public health crisis, you should make sure that you are covered by health insurance.
 Cross-reference against your immigration status below to learn more about your situation.

 Also, be sure to check with the health authorities in your province to see if there are any exceptional measures in place for COVID-19.
 Ontario, for example, has expanded OHIP coverage in order to ensure more people have access to testing and treatment.

 Canadian citizens and permanent residents are entitled to Canada’s publicly funded universal health care system.
 However, you should ensure that you are properly registered for the correct program.
 Health care is organized at the provincial/territorial level.
 If you’re not already registered or if you’re unsure if you’re registered, please check with your provincial health authority.

 If you have arrived in Canada within the past three months, you may not yet be covered by provincial health coverage.
 Check this guide to see the situation for your province.
 If you are not yet eligible for provincial coverage, you should consider purchasing private insurance coverage until you become eligible for the provincial coverage.

 International Experience Canada (IEC)

 If you are on a job-offer based work permit, your employer should have worked with you to ensure you have health care coverage, either through accessing the provincial health care plan, or through private insurance.
 If you are unsure if you’re covered, please verify with your employer.